brettz9/es-file-traverse/README.md

     1. **Linter**: Propose this traversal mechanism as a **command line option for eslint itself**, esp. if get as a working demo (in place of, or in addition to, a set of whitelisted files).
+        1. tern-like linting validator; build scopes across files with `escope` and use for checking function calls/references.
         1. Perform linting (or if doing along the way, only perform linting once per discovered file).
 Traversal code should remain separate so can keep a useful generic traverser by